-Using a laser engraver to make intricate patterns is as easy as focusing your laser beam on the material and letting the machine do the rest.
-But things can get pretty complicated when dealing with a material that is uneven like say, a computer mouse or a cylindrical item.
+Using a laser engraver to make intricate patterns is as easy as focusing your laser beam on your material of choice and letting the machine do the rest.
+But things can get pretty complicated when dealing with a material that is uneven like say, a mug, a wine bottle, or some other cylindrical item.

-So how do you successfully engrave on such uneven surfaces?
+How do you laser engrave on uneven surfaces?

 - Fusion 360

-G-Code ripper is a little known but very powerful software written in Python programming language.
+G-Code ripper is a little-known but very powerful software written in the Python programming language.
 The program is open source and so you can easily test it with your engraver without any cost.
-You can download the Code software for free from this link (The software only runs on windows).
+You can download the G-Code software for free from this link (The software only runs on windows).
 Once you have set it up, engraving on uneven surfaces is just a matter of following these easy steps;

 - Open the file in the G-Code ripper application

 - Enable splitting of the image by marking the “mid-center” of the image.
 You can achieve this by setting the split angle to 90 degrees

 - Rotate the black cuts to 180 degrees by selecting the “rotate black” setting and then save the “black” and “white” g-code files